Dung24-6/Dung24-6/README.md

 _**The man of knowledge must be able not only to love his enemies but also to hate his friends.**_

 Friedrich Nietzsche

+_**When you have got an elephant by the hind legs and he is trying to run away, it's best to let him run.**_

+Abraham Lincoln